 4. Have You Shared Your Fear With Your Dentist?

 One of the best ways to reduce the stress of visiting your dentist is to share your concerns.
 If you have a fear of needles, your dentist may be able to provide freezing in pain-free methods with gels and creams.
-If your concern comes from something else, there are many solutions that can be introduced to keep you relaxed.
+If your concern comes from general dental anxiety, there are many solutions that can be introduced to keep you relaxed.

 Possibly having laughing gas administered to you during the procedure will calm you down.
 Maybe just by getting it off your chest and sharing with your dental care professional will be enough to clear the air.
 Your dentist wants to help you and if you have a difficulty of any kind, you should let him or her know so they can remedy the situation.